Latest News

 Scottish Newsletter

-Here is the latest issue of the Scottish Newsletter.
-For back-issues see the Scottish Newsletter page.
-The editor, Angus Hannah is retiring after 6 years, and we are very grateful to him for doing such a splendid job!
-We are now looking for a new volunteer editor.
-More...
+You can also read the 2022 Scottish Newsletter here, and for back-issues see the Scottish Newsletter page.
+The previous editor, Angus Hannah has retired after 6 years, and we are very grateful to him for doing such a splendid job!

 Spring Conference

-We joined forces with botanists across Britain and Ireland for this year's Spring Conference in March.
+We joined forces with botanists across Britain and Ireland for the 2022 Spring Conference in March.
 There was a huge variety of interesting talks - all recorded and now available on the BSBI Spring Conference playlist.
 Of particular interest to Scotland is a talk on Conserving Oblong Woodsia.

 Annual Reports